th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/configuration.md

 ```

 ### th2-check1 custom configuration
-Some of check1 properties are customizable.
-The customizable parameters, along with example values are provided in the following code snippet (a part of the config file):
+Some of the **check1** properties are customizable.
+The customizable parameters, along with their default values are provided in the following code snippet (a part of the config file):
 ```yaml
 {
 custom config: